MS-potilas/snake-pi/README.md

 ## Retro Surprise

-Once you reach 500 points, you may see a retro surprise.
+Once you reach 500 points and more, you may see a retro surprise.

 ## Installation & Running